-Flip through the pages of Hog, and you’ll find a handful of savory meat pie recipes, of course, as any proper English cookbook should include.
-And don’t be intimated because mastering the art of hot water pastry crusts is well worth the effort.
-According to Richard, once you’ve “got your head around them,” you’ll be able to take on many other wonderful dishes that call for flaky pastry such as gala pies, game pies and terrines en croûte, to name but a few.
+Flip through the pages of Hog, and you’ll find a handful of savory meat pie recipes, as any proper English cookbook should have.
+Turner says there’s no reason to be intimated because mastering the art of hot water pastry crusts is well worth the effort.
+Once you’ve “got your head around them,” there’s no end to the many other satisfying dishes that call for flaky pastry crusts like gala pies, game pies and terrines en croûte, to name but a few.
+So go whole hog and try your hand at this recipe for English pork pies.

 Richard H. Turner’s Pork Pies